maxhoesel-ansible/ansible-collection-smallstep/roles/step_bootstrap_host/README.md

 - If set to false, this role only installs `step-cli` and configures the root user to run `step-cli` against your CA
 - Default: Yes

+##### `step_bootstrap_force`
+- Whether to force bootstrapping of the CA configuration.
+- If true, will cause an overwrite of any existing CA configuration, including root certificate.
+Useful to change the CA URL, or even change to a new CA entirely.
+- Default: No

 ## Example Playbook